 Meanwhile in Turkey, an Arab delegation to a European Union conference on the role of women in society said foreign occupation was hampering the movement for women’s equality in Arab countries.

-The delegation’s comments come on the heels of a report this week from a UN panel formed to improve relations between Muslim and Western societies.
+The delegation’s comments come on the heels of a report this week from a U.N. panel formed to improve relations between Muslim and Western societies.
 The panel — called the Alliance of Civilizations — concluded the Israel-Palestinian conflict is the driving force behind tensions between Muslims and the West.
 The report concludes: "The Israeli-Palestinian issue has taken on a symbolic value that colors cross cultural and political relations ... well beyond its limited geographic scope."
-Overall, the report argued the Israel-Palestinian conflict is one example of why global divisions should not be seen in terms of a "Clash of Civilizations" but rather geo-political conflicts.
-The reports’ authors include Nobel Peace Prize-winner Archbishop Desmond Tutu and former Iranian president Mohammed Khatami.
+Overall, the report argued the Israel-Palestinian conflict is one example of why global divisions should not be seen in terms of a "Clash of Civilizations" but rather geopolitical conflicts.
+The reports’ authors include Nobel Peace Prize winner Archbishop Desmond Tutu and former Iranian President Mohammad Khatami.

-In Louisiana, a state court official has argued for overturning the murder conviction of a former Black Panther who has been held in solitary confinement for more than thirty years.
+In Louisiana, a state court official has argued for overturning the murder conviction of a former Black Panther who has been held in solitary confinement for more than 30 years.
 Herman Wallace and two others are known as the Angola Three.
-Prisoners rights’ groups believe they’ve been held in solitary confinement at Louisiana’s Angola prison because of their involvement with the Black Panthers.
+Prisoners’ rights groups believe they’ve been held in solitary confinement at Louisiana’s Angola prison because of their involvement with the Black Panthers.

 In Nevada, the town of Pahrump has passed an ordinance that makes English the official language, restricts the display of foreign flags and denies benefits to undocumented workers.
 The American Civil Liberties Union is already vowing to challenge the measure in court.